intel/rohd-hcl/doc/components/divider.md

 # Divider

-ROHD HCL provides an integer divider module to get the dividend of numerator and denominator operands.
-The divider implementation is not pipelined and has a maximum latency of the bit width of the operands.
+ROHD HCL provides an integer divider module to get the quotient and the remainder of dividend and divisor operands.
+The divider implementation is not pipelined and has a minimum latency of 3 cycles.
+The maximum latency is dependent on the width of the operands (upper bound of `O(WIDTH**2)`).
+Note that latency increases exponentially as the absolute difference between the dividend and the divisor increases (worst case: largest possible dividend and divisor of 1).

 ## Interface

 The inputs to the divider module are:

 * `clock` => clock for synchronous logic
-* `reset` => reset for synchronous logic (active high)
+* `reset` => reset for synchronous logic (active high, synchronous to `clock`)
 * `dividend` => the numerator operand
 * `divisor` => the denominator operand
 * `isSigned` => should the operands of the division be treated as signed integers